30 Best Christmas Movies on Hallmark

 24. Five Star Christmas (2020)

 Five Star Christmas‘ delivers a delightful blend of humor, romance, and holiday spirit.
 Directed by Christie Will Wolf, the film stars Bethany Joy Lenz as Lucy, who returns home for Christmas only to discover her family’s bed and breakfast is struggling.
-To save it, the entire family pretends to be guests when a travel critic arrives incognito.
-As Lucy and the critic develop a surprising connection, comedic chaos and heartfelt moments ensue.
-Because of its engaging plot, charming performances, and festive setting, ‘Five Star Christmas’ provides a fun escape.
+To save it, the entire family pretends to be guests when Jake (Victor Webster), a travel critic, arrives incognito.
+As Lucy starts falling for Jake, comedic chaos and heartfelt moments ensue.
+Because of its engaging plot, well-executed performances, and festive setting, ‘Five Star Christmas’ provides a fun escape.
 You can watch the film here.

 23. Christmas at the Palace (2018)

-In ‘Christmas at the Palace,’ directed by Peter Hewitt, Merritt Patterson stars as Katie, a former professional ice skater who is hired to help a young king, Alex (Andrew Cooper), plan a Christmas skating performance.
+In ‘Christmas at the Palace,’ directed by Peter Hewitt, Merritt Patterson stars as Katie, a former professional ice skater who is hired by Alex (Andrew Cooper), the young king of San Senova, to prepare his daughter for the upcoming Christmas ice skating performance.
 As Katie brings the magic of the season to the palace, she and Alex grow closer, discovering unexpected love along the way.
+However, it is not clear whether the people of San Senova accept Katie as their new queen.
 Set against the backdrop of a breathtaking European kingdom, the film intertwines royal charm with festive cheer, making ‘Christmas at the Palace’ a culminating tale of romance, tradition, and the spirit of Christmas.
 You can watch it here.

 22. Time for Us to Come Home for Christmas (2020)

 Directed by David Winning, ‘Time for Us to Come Home for Christmas‘ is a story that brings together mystery, romance, and holiday charm.
-Starring Lacey Chabert as Sarah and Stephen Huszar as Ben, the story unfolds as five guests receive an invitation to spend Christmas at a quaint inn with no clue who sent it.
+Starring Lacey Chabert as Sarah and Stephen Huszar as Ben, the story unfolds as five guests receive an invitation to spend Christmas at a quaint inn, owned by Ben, with no clue who sent it.
 As they share their stories and unravel the mystery behind their invitations, Sarah and Ben are drawn to each other.
-To find out what happens next, you can watch ‘Time for Us to Come Home for Christmas’ here.
+The cast also includes Leon Preston Robinson aka Leon, Doron Bell, Vienna Leacock, and Peter Kelamis.
+You can watch ‘Time for Us to Come Home for Christmas’ here.

 21. One Royal Holiday (2020)

-Helmed by Dustin Rikert, ‘One Royal Holiday’ follows Anna, who extends shelter to a stranded mother and son during a blizzard, only to discover they are the Royal Family of Galwick.
-As Anna introduces the Prince to her hometown’s Christmas traditions, she inspires him to embrace authenticity and open his heart.
-Starring Laura Osnes, Krystal Joy Brown, and Tom McGowan, the film captures the magic of the holiday season and stands as a celebration of love, tradition, and the joy of finding oneself.
+Helmed by Dustin Rikert, ‘One Royal Holiday’ follows Anna, who extends shelter to a stranded mother, Gabriella Galant, and her son, James, during a blizzard, only to discover they are the Royal Family of Galwick.
+As Anna introduces James, the Prince, to her hometown’s Christmas traditions, she inspires him to embrace authenticity and open his heart.
+Starring Laura Osnes as Anna, Victoria Clark as Gabriella, and Aaron Tveit as James, the film captures the magic of the holiday season and stands as a celebration of love, tradition, and the joy of finding oneself.
+You can watch the movie here.

 20. Next Stop, Christmas (2021)

-In ‘Next Stop, Christmas,’ directed by the Hallmark veteran Dustin Rikert yet again, Lyndsy Fonseca stars as Angie, a woman intending to spend Christmas alone.
-However, her plans take an unexpected turn when her routine commuter journey magically transports her back to her hometown in 2011 aboard a festive Christmas train.
+In ‘Next Stop, Christmas,’ directed by Hallmark veteran Dustin Rikert, Lyndsy Fonseca stars as Angie, a woman intending to spend Christmas alone.
+However, her plans take an unexpected turn when her routine commuter journey magically transports her back to her hometown in 2011 aboard a festive Christmas train and brings her face to face with her ex, Ben (Chandler Massey), who has become famous in the present.
 Amidst the nostalgia of revisiting familiar streets and encountering old acquaintances, Angie grapples with rediscovering lost connections and the significance of cherished memories.
+You can watch ‘Next Stop, Christmas’ here.

 19. A Timeless Christmas (2020)